 School rules, conduct and dress code, including proper clothing requirements and the use of safety glasses, general safety practices concerning the usage and proper maintenance procedures for electrical and general shop equipment.
 First aid and CPR training for two-year certification; tool and book purchases; explanation of ISA; overview of basic personal computer operation including the Windows environment focusing on desktop and Explorer; and use of networks by locating computers, printers and files that are networked.
-MS Word will be incorporated into technical report writing skills, use of word processor for lab assignments, applying classroom theory to practical lab assignments.
+MS Word will be incorporated into technical report writing skills, use of word processor for lab assignments.
 Safety is stressed at all times.